jannme310103/eurocounter/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://mit-license.org)

 ---